nhsconnect/gpconnect/pages/appointments/appointments.md

 ## Purpose ##

 To meet strategic objectives to improve access to GP care, the Appointment Management (AM) APIs enable consumer system administrative and clinical end users to book and manage GP practice appointments held in any of the four GP principal practice systems.
 The deployment of the APIs within patient apps (to support patient direct access) is envisaged for a later phase.
+Some API specification items may be uplifted in the future to reflect the requirements identified by related Appointment Management initiatives within the GPIT and Interoperability domains.

 ## Example scenarios ##